huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 The most damning lie is the lie you tell yourself.
-Always tell yourself the truth.
+Always tell yourself the brutal truth.